CME211/notes/faq.md

 ### Course capacity

-CME 211 is currently capped at 52 spots.
-We have 38 students on an internal waitlist because of a registrar error.
+CME 211 is currently capped at 69 spots.
+We have a number students on an internal waitlist because of a registrar error.
 There are 2 students on the waitlist count shown on the [*Stanford Bulletin*](http://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&page=0&catalog=&academicYear=&q=cme211&collapse=).
 The waitlist is currently closed.
 We expect final capacity to be somewhere around 90 students.
-If you would like to be in CME 211 please check this FAQ for updated information on September 22.
+If you would like to be in CME 211 please check this FAQ for updated information on September 26.
 We will have more information as we get closer to the start of the quarter.

 ### Registrar error?